OfekRegev/MoviesExcercise/README.md

 I did write a few tests to demonstrate my knowledge in testing but the coverage that I have in this project is nothing similar to the coverage I usually aspire on real project(about 90% coverage).
 One more thing that I would probably change is the UI/UX.
 I used the most basic UI components and design and I know that real apps must be more attractive but I think it does demonstrate my ability to create rich UI screens from appropriate designs.
 Also, I assume you're aware that I ain't a professional designer and I assume you're not testing me on how beauty the UI is but rather the usage of the correct components to build the ui.
+One more thing, I would add an encapsulation using progaurd and I would hide the api key with NDK but I didn't think it is necessary to waste time on in an example project.